What is a timber survey?

 Who Needs a Timber Survey?

-Property owners experiencing issues like sagging floors, visible decay, or signs of insect activity.
+Property owners: Experiencing issues such as sagging floors, visible decay, or signs of insect activity.

-A timber survey is an essential step in maintaining a property’s structural health, ensuring safety, and preserving its value by identifying and addressing problems before they escalate.
+A timber survey is a crucial step in maintaining a property’s structural health.
+It ensures safety, helps preserve the property’s value, and allows problems to be identified and addressed before they escalate..